Executive Coaching for Nonprofit Leaders

 Access Small Organization Leadership Coaching on Participants Part One

-57. Staff understands the standards for camper care
+57. Staff understand the standards for participant care

-58. Camper's experience is regularly assessed to improve service
+58. Participant experience is regularly assessed to improve service

 59. Requests and complaints are quickly handled